A History of Asteroid Classification

 I once read a quote in a conference abstract that stated the paper had been written to serve as “a historical guide to the asteroid literature for the perplexed”.
-That quote aptly sums up my desire for writing a piece on the history of asteroid classification and taxonomies, and the schemes currently in use.
+That quote sums up my desire to write this piece about the history of asteroid classification and the schemes currently in use.

-When asteroid spectral types are quoted in the scientific literature they are often taken from different classification schemes.
-The most common taxonomies currently in use are the Bus-DeMeo, Tholen, and Gaffey schemes, but a number of other asteroid classification taxonomies have come and gone over the decades.
+When asteroid spectral types are quoted in the scientific literature, they are often taken from different classification schemes.
+The most widely cited and enduring taxonomies are the Bus-DeMeo, Tholen, and Gaffey schemes, but a not insignificant number of other asteroid classification taxonomies have come and gone over the decades.

-This article on the history of asteroid classification runs through all the earlier taxonomic systems that have informed those currently in use, from those developed in the mid 1970s, right up to date.
+This history of asteroid classification runs through all of the earlier classification systems that have informed those currently in use, from those developed in the mid-1970s to the present day.
+My intention is to provide the lowdown on this high-revision subject for the uninitiated and those in the know.

-The quotation I referred to in the opening paragraph appeared in a XVIII LPS conference abstract by Tholen & Bell (1987).
-You can either read the abstract now or (what I recommend) wait until you reach the year 1987 further on in this article when you can read it in context, having read what took place in the intervening years that prompted the author to write the amusing line.
+The wry quotation at the start of this essay appeared in a XVIII LPSC abstract by Tholen & Bell (1987).
+You can either read the abstract now, or (recommended) wait until you reach the year 1987 further below when you can appreciate the quote in context, taking into account what took place in the intervening years that might have led to a state of perplexation.

-This article is organised into sections: click on a link in the list below to jump straight to that section, although I recommend that you read the whole article in order, from start to finish, to appreciate the subtleties of this extremely fascinating—albeit extraordinarily dry—subject of asteroid classification.
-And I don’t mean dry as in “this asteroid has no water,” I mean the subject can be more than a little monotonous at times.
-So it seems I went ahead and wrote a nearly eight thousand word essay on a subject that some of you may find a little dreary.
+This text is organized into sections: click on a link below to jump straight to that section, although I do recommend you read the whole piece in order from start to finish to appreciate the ever-evolving subtleties of this absorbing—albeit extraordinarily dry—subject of asteroid classification.
+And I don’t mean dry as in ‘flat across 2.7–3.0 µm’, I mean the subject can be more than a little monotonous at times.
+So it seems I went ahead and wrote a 9,000 word piece on a subject that the majority of bodies on this planet will probably find rather dreary.

 Jump to section: